 To see why we added $\pi$ in front of $\lB$, let us consider marginal deformations of a boundary state in the BCFT formalism \cite{RecknagelSchomerusMarginal}

 The operator $e^{2\pi i \lB J_0^3}$ acts on primary states as

-By comparison with (\ref{Ishibashi}), we read off that this deformation changes the angle as $\theta\rar \theta+\pi \lB$, which leads to (\ref{theta lambda}).
+By comparison with (\ref{Ishibashi}), it follows that this deformation changes the angle as $\theta\rar \theta+\pi \lB$, which leads to (\ref{theta lambda}).
 The conventions for the marginal parameters are chosen to be similar to \cite{MarginalTachyonKM} and they guarantee that the relation between the marginal parameters is $\lB=\lS +O(\lS^3)$ for the standard marginal solution connected to the perturbative vacuum.

-In order to find $\lB$ from a given invariant $E_{j,m}$, we have to invert the equation (\ref{Elw inv exp}).
+In order to obtain $\lB$ from a given invariant $E_{j,m}$, we have to invert the equation (\ref{Elw inv exp}).
 One possibility is treat the real part and the imaginary part separately:

 However, this approach does not work very well because the numerical results do not reproduce the expected absolute values exactly and the two obtained values of $\lB$ are often inconsistent.
 A better option is to separate the invariant into its absolute value and a complex phase and to determine $\lB$ just from the complex phase: